IagoManoel/pyculator/README.md

 IMPORTANT:
 maybe when doing hard math with power and multiplication, involving too high numbers, the result takes a long time to appear, so don't think the calculator has stopped.

+HOW TO INSTALL:
+Linux: use this command in terminal,